brightswe/intear-swap/README.md

 The app will be available at http://localhost:3000.

-Configuration

-Testnet Mode: Set NEXT_PUBLIC_USE_TESTNET=true in .env.local to use the NEAR testnet for development.
-This enables connections to testnet versions of wallets (e.g., https://testnet.mynearwallet.com).
-Remove or set to false for production.
 API Endpoints:
 Token data: /api/tokens (proxies to prices.intear.tech/tokens-reputable)
 Swap routes: /api/swap-route (proxies to api.intear.tech/v1/quote)